iliaasgharian/libro/readme.md

 - Launch it from the **desktop shortcut** (if you created one), or
 - Open the **Start Menu** and search for **"Library Management System"**

-The app comes with a ready-to-use sample database, already filled with example books, authors, and publishers, so you can start browsing right away.

 ---